OfficeDev/VBA-content/VBA/Excel-VBA/articles/controlformat-list-method-excel.md

 ## Example

 This example sets the entries in a list box on worksheet one.
-If  `Shapes(2)` doesn?t represent a list box, this example fails.
+If  `Shapes(2)` doesn't represent a list box, this example fails.

 ```vb